Kentucky Derby FAQ and Ultimate Guide

 When is the Kentucky Derby?

-The next Kentucky Derby is scheduled for September 5, 2020, postponed from its original May date due to Coronavirus concerns.
+The next Kentucky Derby is scheduled for May 6, 2023.
 This popular race has been held annually, without interruption, since 1875.

 What time is the Kentucky Derby?